danny caballero

 Hi!
 I’m Danny.
 My pronouns are he/him, but you can use they/them, too.

-I work in the Department of Physics and Astronomy and the Department of Computational Mathematics, Science and Engineering.
-I hold the Lappan-Phillips Chair of Physics Education, co-direct the Physics Education Research Lab, serve as a principal investigator for the Learning Machines Lab, conduct research as part of the newly-founded Computational Education Research Lab, and hold an appointment as research faculty at the University of Oslo’s Center for Computing in Science Education.
+I work in the Department of Physics and Astronomy and the Department of Computational Mathematics, Science and Engineering at Michigan State University.
+I hold the Lappan-Phillips Chair of Physics Education, co-direct the Physics Education Research Lab, served as a principal investigator for the Learning Machines Lab, conduct research as part of the newly-founded Computational Education Research Lab, and hold an appointment as research faculty at the University of Oslo’s Center for Computing in Science Education.
 I study how tools and science practices affect student learning in physics and computational science, and the conditions and environments that support or inhibit that learning.

 I earned my B.S. in physics from the University of Texas at Austin in 2004.
 I worked on opto-microfluidics transport and control experiments at the Georgia Institute of Technology earning my M.S. in physics before shifting my research focus to physics education.
 I helped found the Georgia Tech Physics Education Research group in 2007 and earned the first physics education focused Ph.D. from Georgia Tech in 2011 conducting research in computing-integrated introductory physics courses.
 I moved to the University of Colorado Boulder as a postdoctoral researcher and helped transform upper-division physics courses to adopt more active learning and evidence-based approaches.